camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ExternalTask4 [priority=3, createTime=4]
 ```

-The Invocation `fetchAndLock(10, "externalWorkerId", true, DESC)` would return results in the following order:
+The invocation `fetchAndLock(10, "externalWorkerId", true, DESC)` would return results in the following order:

 ```java
 ExternalTask4 [priority=3, createTime=4]